Awareness Track

 You can track it during meditation.
 You can check it during major world events.
 You can glance at it first thing in the morning as part of your daily awareness practice.
 Some users keep a journal of what they observe and how it correlates with their inner state or with events in the world.

-EarthBeat places the GCP dot alongside the Schumann resonance spectrogram and space weather data.
+EarthBeat places the GCP 2.0 gauge alongside the Schumann resonance spectrogram and space weather data.
 Together, these signals give you a picture of Earth's activity from multiple angles: electromagnetic, geomagnetic, and statistical.
+The original GCP dot lives on in spirit - the project is the same, the new indicator just tells its story more richly.

 EarthBeat app